Illawarra Shoalhaven Regional Health & Aged Care

 Looking Ahead

 The initiative is set to expand further by including in-home care providers, ensuring a holistic approach to addressing the crisis through collective action.
-The Task Force plans to hold another meeting in 2025 to finalize recommendations for the NSW Health Ministry.
+Task Force plans to hold another meeting in 2025 to finalize recommendations for the NSW Health Ministry.
 This meeting will provide an opportunity for all stakeholders to contribute their perspectives on how to expand residential care, home care, and other essential services.
-By fostering collaboration across sectors, the Task Force is working to break down barriers between the health and aged care systems to create sustainable, long-term solutions.
+By fostering collaboration across sectors, Task Force is working to break down barriers between the health and aged care systems to create sustainable, long-term solutions.

 2025